Women’s Heart Attack Symptoms: Patient Sally Irvin

 “Unusual symptoms ‘between the lip and the hip’ should be evaluated,” said Susan Butler, RN, MSN, Women’s Heart Health Coordinator at Wake Forest Baptist Health.

 Susan provides community education, heart health screenings, and other services targeting women.
-For more information, contact Susan at 336-713-4427.
+For more information about women's heart attack symptoms, contact Susan at 336-713-4427.
+Or, request an appointment online at Wake Forest Baptist.